sambeetportfolio/sambeet_portfolio/README.md

 ## Portfolio of Sambeet Mishra
-> Inspired by open source Technofolios project
+> Inspired by open source TechFolios project